maxrjones/MantleCarbon-PoppingRocks/README.md

 and melt inclusions provide primary constraints on upper mantle carbon content.
 Here we investigate whether the most volatile rich mid-ocean ridge basalts, termed ‘popping rocks’, represent undegassed magmas from the upper mantle and provide insight into upper mantle carbon inventory.
-We show that fourteen new popping rocks, collected in situ from the Mid-Atlantic Ridge rift valley near 14◦N, contain highly variable CO2/Nb and CO2/Ba ratios despite similar mantle sources and extents of melting.
-We revise the original model for popping rock formation using seafloor observations, highresolution bathymetry, vesicle size distributions, major and trace element geochemistry, and noble gas geochemistry.
-Highly variable volatile concentrations despite relatively homogeneous trace element ratios and low 4He/40Ar∗ suggest that bubble accumulation affected these popping rocks.
-These results provide evidence for heterogeneity in the CO2/Ba ratio of the depleted mantle and indicate that mantle carbon concentrations are lower and less heterogeneous than previously estimated, which influences models for mantle melting and CO2 flux at mid-ocean ridges.
+We show that fourteen new popping rocks, collected in situ from the Mid-Atlantic Ridge rift valley near 14°N, contain highly variable CO<sub>2</sub>/Nb and CO<sub>2</sub>/Ba ratios despite similar mantle sources and extents of melting.
+We revise the original model for popping rock formation using seafloor observations, high resolution bathymetry, vesicle size distributions, major and trace element geochemistry, and noble gas geochemistry.
+Highly variable volatile concentrations despite relatively homogeneous trace element ratios and low <sup>4</sup>He/<sup>40</sup>Ar<sup>*</sup> suggest that bubble accumulation affected these popping rocks.
+These results provide evidence for heterogeneity in the CO<sub>2</sub>/Ba ratio of the depleted mantle and indicate that mantle carbon concentrations are lower and less heterogeneous than previously estimated, which influences models for mantle melting and CO<sub>2</sub> flux at mid-ocean ridges.

 ## Status